Ally Robertson: Career

 Robertson joined West Bromwich Albion as an apprentice in July 1968 and turned professional in September 1969.
 He remained with the club until 1986, making over 500 appearances in the heart of the team's defence and playing under managers such as Alan Ashman, Don Howe, Johnny Giles, Ronnie Allen, Ron Atkinson, Ron Wylie, Nobby Stiles and Ron Saunders.
 The club spent all but three seasons in the top flight during his playing days.
-A tough defender, he held in high regard by the club's fans.
+A strong and tough defender, he is held in high regard by the club's fans.
 However, he never won a Scotland cap.

 He moved to rivals Wolverhampton Wanderers in 1986 and played for four more years, enjoying back-to-back promotions under the management of Graham Turner and also captaining the side to the EFL Trophy at Wembley in 1988.

 After retiring from league football in 1990, he became player manager of non-league Worcester City and later took up the reins at Cheltenham Town.
-He currently works for a car sales company.
+He worked for a car sales company after that and remains a regular contributor to local media on Albion related issues.